JPKusumi/GreenfieldPQC/README.md

 ## SHA512

-SHA512 is a cryptographic hash function from the SHA-2 family that generates a 512-bit (64-byte) fixed-size digest.
-It offers higher security margins than SHA256, making it ideal for deriving longer keys or handling larger security requirements.
+SHA512 is a cryptographic hash function from the SHA-2 family, producing a 512-bit digest.
+In GreenfieldPQC, it leverages .NET's System.Security.Cryptography, ideal for deriving longer keys in post-quantum contexts.

-Within GreenfieldPQC, SHA512 is particularly valuable for post-quantum workflows, such as hashing Kyber's 256-bit shared secret to produce a 512-bit key for Kusumi512 encryption.
-This ensures both parties can independently derive the same symmetric key without transmission.
-Its quantum resistance stems from the hash length, providing effective 256-bit security against Grover's algorithm for preimage attacks.

-Like SHA256, it uses .NET's native System.Security.Cryptography implementation for optimal performance and seamless integration.
+### In Theory

+Hash functions like SHA512 provide a one-way transformation of data into a fixed digest, supporting integrity, authentication, and key derivation.
+With a longer output, it offers about 256-bit effective security against quantum preimage attacks via Grover's algorithm.

+In practice, input can be any data; output is 64 bytes.
+It's used to expand shorter secrets (e.g., Kyber's 32-byte shared secret) into symmetric keys.

+Use cases involve key derivation (e.g., hashing KEM outputs for Kusumi512), digital fingerprints for large files, or in HMAC for message authentication, ensuring robustness in quantum-hybrid cryptosystems.

+### In Practice

 **API Highlights**:
 - `CryptoFactory.CreateSHA512()`: Returns reusable SHA512 instance.